 EOS R Specs (video)

 If like me, you bought a Canon EOS R primarily to shoot video you will know that the user manual can be frustrating.
-Since the EOS R is first and foremost a stills camera, understandably the manual is full of info on shooting stills.
-The videographer has to hunt through the user guide, and online, to find the relevant Canon EOS R specs for video.
+Since the EOS R is primarily a stills camera, understandably the manual is full of info on shooting stills.
+The videographer must hunt through the user guide, and online, to find the relevant Canon EOS R specs for video.

 Hopefully, this article will help.
 I have tried to bring together the main Canon EOS R video features in one place.
 From the size of the sensor to compression.
 I hope you find it useful.
 If you have specific questions that I have missed please leave them in the comments.